The Principal named a 2014 CDP climate leader

 In recognition of our environmental efforts, the Principal Financial Group and our Principal Real Estate Investors division have earned the following:

-- 2013 — Principal Real Estate Investors named No. 2 among Greenest Real Estate Companies in the United States by Commercial Property Executive.
+- 2014 — Principal Real Estate Investors cited as being among the Greenest Real Estate Companies in the United States by Commercial Property Executive.

-- The real estate publication’s annual ranking puts Principal Real Estate Investors in a class of companies forging the path for a sustainable future.
+- For the fourth year in a row, the real estate publication’s annual ranking puts Principal Real Estate Investors in a class of companies forging the path for a sustainable future.

 - 2013 — Principal Real Estate Investors received a top ranking from the 2013 Global Real Estate Sustainability Benchmark (GRESB) survey.